Garrett Motion - Cash Flow Machine with 100% Upside Potential

 In my opinion, this is a “High uncertainty, low risk” situation, which Mr. Market normally hates.

-There are a lot of unknown variables: what will be the rate of BEV penetration, how successful will be the new Zero Emission segment, how many new turbo industrial projects GTX will win and so on.
+There are a lot of unknown variables: what will be the rate of BEV penetration, how successful will be the new Zero Emission segment, how many new turbo industrial projects GTX will win, and so on.

-At the same time, the risk of losing much on this investment is low, since the company will generate tons cash even in the worst-case scenario.
+At the same time, the risk of losing much on this investment is low, since the company will generate tons of cash even in the worst-case scenario.
 It will be enough to buy back all outstanding shares in the next 5 years and return 10% annually thereafter.

 On the other hand, the upside in a normal/good case is quite significant - we are talking about 20%-30% annual shareholder return, depending on the case.
-Or a quick 50%-100% return, if market revalues Garrett in line with competitors.
+Or a quick 50%-100% return, if the market revalues Garrett in line with competitors.

-Further reading on Garrett and EV market
+Further reading on Garrett and the EV market

-If you are interested in diving deeper in the history of Garrett Motion, I encourage you to read a great series of posts by Six Bravo.
+If you are interested in diving deeper into the history of Garrett Motion, I encourage you to read a great series of posts by Six Bravo.
 Links to other posts are inside this one:

 Disclaimer: